mzman88/bamoe91-enablement-lab/README.md

 ![Cloud Runtime Providers](images/CloudRuntimeProviders.jpg)

-Note that for Production, CI/CD pipelines would be needed because deployment should not be done directly from Canvas.
+Note that for Production environment, CI/CD pipelines would be needed because deployment should not be done directly from Canvas.